-Monoclonal antibodies directed against Legionella pneumophila serogroup 1 antigens are conjugated to the fluorochrome, fluorescein isothiocyanate (FITC) to form an FITC-labelled antibody reagent.
+The direct fluorescent antibody test is one of the fastest and simplest immunofluorescence procedures.
+Monoclonal antibodies directed against Legionella pneumophila serogroups 1 to 14 antigens are conjugated to the fluorochrome, fluorescein isothiocyanate (FITC) to form an FITClabelled antibody reagent.

 Isolates to be tested are fixed to a microscope slide and overlaid with the monoclonal antibody reagent.
-The FITC-labelled antibody will bind specifically to any Legionella pneumophila serogroup 1 antigen present in the isolate.
-If no Legionella serogroup 1 antigen is present the antibody reagent will not bind and is removed in the washing step.
+The FITC-labelled antibody will bind specifically to any Legionella pneumophila serogroups 1 to 14 antigen present in the isolate If no Legionella antigen is present the antibody reagent will not bind and is removed in the washing step.